 - 1. Supports strengthening the enforcement of hazardous materials regulations. - 2.
-Supports increasing diversion of hazardous waste from landfills. - 3.
-Supports greater flexibility and more options for local government in the management of publicly-owned areas thought to have asbestos-containing soils while maintaining responsible site management practices. - 4.
-Support City's ability to review and approve locations of facilities that use or store hazardous materials or hazardous waste.
+Supports increasing diversion of hazardous waste from landfills. - Support City's ability and authority to review and approve locations of facilities that use or store hazardous materials or hazardous waste.